sogaiu/ts-playground-setup/README.md

 * gcc or clang
 * GNU make
 * typical shell such as dash, bash, or zsh

+Also, the directory `sample-output-dir` is an example of what can be produced with this tool [1].

 See the Details section below for information regarding: